udelcodes/udelcodes.github.io/cyber4.md

 ### The Nano Bots!

 We still have to shut down the nano bots.
 The nano bots are still in the Global Dessert Vault sending recipes to the L33k3rs.
-In order to stop them, we need being to understand a very important programming language. **Assembly Language.**
+In order to stop them, we need to understand a very important programming language. **Assembly Language.**

 # Assembly Language